Age International is governed by a Board of Trustees who are committed to making the world a better place for older people.

 Kate tries to practice feminist, anti-racist and inclusive leadership, and is committed to understanding and disrupting unequal power dynamics which challenge the realization of social justice.
 She holds an MA in Applied Linguistics from the University of Sussex and an MSc in Global Development Management from the Open University.
 Kate and her young son enjoy exploring new places and learning about the world together.

 Roy has spent the last two decades focused on digital transformation in healthcare across Europe, North America and Asia.
-His interest lies is in the collaboration of government, academia, charities and providers in the adoption of innovative technologies in health and care settings.
+His interest lies in the collaboration of government, academia, charities and providers in the adoption of innovative technologies in health and care settings.
+He has a focus on the issues of older people nationally, as a Trustee of Age UK nationally, and locally, as a Trustee of Age UK Bath & North East Somerset.

 Clare is currently Chief Operating Officer at the Cherie Blair Foundation for Women, where she was Interim CEO and Strategy Director between 2016-2017.
 Clare has over 20 years' experience in the charity and public sectors in a variety of senior international strategy, planning and management roles.